hapv3/neural-compiler/TESTING.md

 ## Tools

-Vela's Python codebase is PEP8 compliant with the exception of a 120 character line length.
-The following code formatting and linting tools are run on all the Python files (excluding the directories `ethosu/vela/tflite/`, `ethosu/vela/tosa/`, and `ethosu/vela/ethos_u55_regs` because they contain auto-generated code):
+Vela's Python code is PEP8 compliant with the exception of a 120 character line length.
+The following code formatting and linting tools are run on all the Python files (excluding some auto-generated code see `.pre-commit-config.yaml` for details):

 * mypy (code linter)
 * reorder-python-import (code formatter)